|Cycle 2 (2012 Deadline)

 Regarding his first project objective, creating a baseline study of the ecosystems services of water regulation and biodiversity at the Quebrada Dali watershed, Dr. Castaño and his team continued data collection from their installed instrumentation and conducted a fish habitat quality assessment in the final quarter of 2016.
 They are also preparing publications on their work on stream macroinvertebrates, mammals, runoff rainfall modeling, and forecasting based on wetlands phenology.
 On the objective of building local institutional capacities to enhance the long-term sustainability of the ecosystem study site at the Quebrada Dali watershed, the PI and partners from the local drinking water company have submitted a joint proposal in response to a grant call from the national environment ministry.Back to PEER Cycle 2 Grant Recipients

-In the coming months as the project moves towards its close at the end of January 2018, the researchers will continue regular data collection and stream measurements at their Quebrada Dali site.
+In the coming months, the researchers will continue regular data collection and stream measurements at their Quebrada Dali site.
 They expect to publish a paper on macroinvertebrates in the journal Hidrobiologica of the Universidad Autónoma Metropolitana in Mexico and will submit short communications on mammals and fish for publication.
 They will continue trying to contact the former bachelor’s student in biology to obtain a copy of his presentation at a conference last year.
 Dr. Castaño plans to write the methods and introductory sections of another planned paper on forecasting based on wetlands phenology.
 On the outreach side, the team will present their results to people from the local environmental agency and will focus developing a characterization of scout leaders to help improve their program for engaging local scouts.
 While working with these groups over the past years of the project, the PI and his group found that in most cases, the scout leaders lack the skills needed to interpret the environment in a way that children can grasp.
 The team will have a set of meetings and will use their planned workshops to prepare a training program for scout leaders that will use the study site as a living lab.
 In addition, the team will conduct a workshop to share data with a faculty member from the University of Caldas whose group is working on palynology.
 That group will be sending a Master’s student to work with the PI and his team at their study site.